 Squid, or calamari as it's called in Italian, is such a Mediterranean thing to me and I have many memories of enjoying it, usually lightly battered and fried both in Europe and here.
 Served simply with plenty lemon juice it can be so delicious.
 My son is starting to become a fan, too.

 I know it may not appeal to all, but it's the sort of dish that looks pretty impressive so would make a nice dinner-party dish.
 The flavors are mild but distinct and they all work so well together.

-I looked at many recipes as I was deciding how to make this dish, and was most inspired by this one which I have used as a base.
-The stuffing doesn’t take too long to make and is a collection of very typical Sicilian ingredients – many of them are in other dishes like the pasta con sarde a mare I shared before.
-You simply soften the onion, garlic and chard stalks then wilt the chard leaves.
-Melt the anchovies into the mix then stir through the rest of the stuffing ingredients.
-Stuff the squid and bake with the extra stuffing on the side.
+The stuffing doesn't take too long to make and is a collection of very typical Sicilian ingredients - many of them are in other dishes like the pasta con sarde a mare I shared before.

 It's pretty easy to make and doesn't take too long either.
 The fact you can eat every last bit is a bonus too.
 If you are worried about the squid being tough don't be - this way of cooking made it come out a wonderful texture that's not chewy at all.

 So get down to your local fish shop (or if you don't have one, many Asian supermarkets carry squid) and get some squid to give this tasty dish a go.

-- 1 tbsp olive oil plus more for drizzling
+- 1 tablespoon olive oil plus more for drizzling

-- 1/2 onion
+- ½ onion

 - 1 clove garlic